A trial of tranexamic acid for low platelet counts (TREATT)

 Phase 3

-This trial is looking at using a drug called tranexamic acid to treat low platelet counts caused by cancer.
-The trial is open to people with a haematological malignancy and who are having treatment with high dose chemotherapy or a stem cell transplant.
+This trial looked at using a drug called tranexamic acid to treat low platelet Open a glossary item counts caused by cancer.

 More about this trial